Treatments for Cardiovascular Conditions Include Medications and Surgery

 - Rehabilitative care, including physical therapy and occupational therapy, in the case of a heart attack or stroke

-- Transplantation, if all other treatments fail and the patient is facing a significantly shortened life expectancy (provided all other transplant candidate requirements are met)
+- Heart transplantation, if all other treatments fail and the patient is facing a significantly shortened life expectancy (provided all other transplant candidate requirements are met)